 The feast continues with the main courses: Grana Padano risotto, prawns and bisque (€26)?
 Or why not try the guinea fowl on today's menu?
 Finally, we fall for the gnocchi alla Cacio e Pépé (21€), melting gnocchi topped with pine nuts, peas for greenness and crunch, Stracciatella and candied Datterino tomatoes.
 A generous , gourmet dish, just the way we like it.

-To round off this lunch, of course, we moved on to the desserts section, with original ice creams (with cardamom, excellent!), turbinated on the premises, which is rare enough to be worth mentioning, and a dessert which, in its name, didn't make us dream, but which won us over once it was brought to the table: a Valrhona Opalys white chocolate cream (8€) delicately enhanced by a sorbet and a tangy passion fruit coulis.
+To round off this lunch, of course, we move on to desserts, with original ice creams (with cardamom, excellent!), turbinated on the premises, which is rare enough to be worth mentioning, and a dessert which, in its name, didn't make us dream, but which won us over once it was brought to the table: a Valrhona Opalys white chocolate cream (8€) delicately enhanced by a sorbet and a tangy passion fruit coulis.

 Location